msa-em/stem-transfer-of-information/03_pixelated_icom.md

 Note that the CTF degrades quickly with increasing aberrations, hence iCOM is traditionally performed in-focus.
 Additionally, note that the Scherzer defocus is not in-fact optimal for a specific chromatic aberration, since the CTF does not exhibit the same zero-crossings as the HRTEM CTF.

-The right-most panel utilizes the linearity of the WPOA to convolve the resulting CTF with three sample potentials at various length-scales: i) a strontium titanate (STO) sample, ii) a metal-organic framework sample, and iii) an apoferritin protein sample.
+The right-most panel utilizes the linearity of the WPOA to convolve the resulting CTF with three sample potentials at various length-scales: i) a thin strontium titanate (STO) sample, ii) a metal-organic framework sample, and iii) an apoferritin protein sample.
 Note that at large defocuses, the CTF can exhibit contrast reversals.

 :::{figure} #app:pixelated_icom